Ravipatel98/Rental2018/README.md

 # Rental2018
-Afunctional rental website  with html css and javascript
+A functional rental website  with html css and javascript